aashby13/box2dweb-exporter-physicseditor/README.md

 Custom exporter for Box2DWeb and Box2DJS for use with PhysicsEditor from CodeAndWeb\
 Exported script is an ES6/2015 module

+*If you need an ES5 version, download version 1.0.2*

 ## Directions:
 + Set your custom exporter directory in your preferences for PE.
 + Place the folder named box2d-js-es6 in your custom exporter directory.